andersonRocha091/multidatasource-api-scaffold/README.md

 # Multi data-source API Scaffold

-This project it's an backbone for API development using multi database source.
+This project it's an backbone for API development using multi-data source applying strategy pattern.
 It was built in NodeJS 12.8, and it comes with Hapi.js, jwt authentication, base unit test, pm2 monitoring, and the all infra-structure already dockerized for development enviroment tests.

 ## Pre-requirements